-[12:58] He died, so we don't have to.
-That's how God can give us the gift of eternal life, while still remaining perfectly just.
+He died so we don't have to.
+That's how God can give us the gift of eternal life while still remaining perfectly just.

-The crime must be punished.
-The crime must be punished.
-And Jesus Christ willingly bore that punishment, so that we can be freed and have the gift of eternal life.

-You see, in the death of Jesus, we see on the one hand, God's perfect justice.
-And on the other hand, God's perfect judgment.
+The crime must be punished and Jesus Christ willingly bore that punishment so that we can be freed and have the gift of eternal life.
+You see, in the death of Jesus, we see on the one hand God's perfect justice and on the other hand God's perfect judgment and both of them are nailed to the cross.

-And both of them are nailed to the cross.
-On the one hand, God's perfect justice.
-And on the other hand, God's perfect judgment.
+On the one hand God's perfect justice and on the other God's perfect judgment.
 And overarching all is God's love for us.
-God remains just.
-God remains just.
-And his judgment perfect.
-Jesus Christ died the death that we deserve.
+God remains just and his judgment perfect.

-[13:57] Precisely because God is perfectly just.
-And because he loves us.
-And does not want us to die the eternal death.
-Now, I read earlier from the Bible, where it says that the wages of sin is death.
+[13:50] Jesus Christ died the death that we deserve precisely because God is perfectly just and because he loves us and does not want us to die the eternal death.

-And I made the point then that a wage is what we deserve.
-And, you know, no one really can take it away from us.
-Well, actually there is one person who can take away our wage.
+God's perfect.
+Now, I read earlier from the Bible where it says that the wage system is death and I made the point then that a wage is what we deserve and, you know, no one really can take it away from us.

-And that's Jesus.
+Well, actually there is one person who can take away our wage and that's Jesus.
 He can take away the wage that we deserve because he paid it.

-He's the only person who can.
-He's the only person who can take away our wage.
-It's a bit like paying the ANSET tax, really.
+He's the only person he can.
+It's a bit like paying the ANSET tax really.
 You see, I didn't send ANSET broke.
 I'm innocent.
-Yet I'll happily pay for the sake of others.

-In the same way, Jesus Christ, even though he was innocent, willingly paid for what rightly belongs to us.
-Our eternal death.
-We've seen how Jesus Christ appeared on earth once.
+Yet, I'll happily pay for the sake of others.
+In the same way, Jesus Christ, even though he was innocent, willingly paid for what rightly belongs to us, our eternal death.

-[15:06] And he's coming back again.
+[14:59] We've seen how Jesus Christ appeared on earth once and he's coming back again.
 In verse 28 of that reading says, he's going to appear a second time.
-And this time, he's bringing salvation to those who are waiting for him.

-Jesus is coming back.
-And this time, he's going to bring salvation, the gift, the free gift of eternal life to all who want it.
+and this time he's bringing salvation to those who are waiting for him.
+Jesus is coming back and this time he's going to bring salvation, the gift, the free gift of eternal life to all who want it.

 Well, I started this morning by asking you a simple question.
 Do you want justice?
-If you do, well, then you must have judgment as well.
+If you do, well then you must have judgment as well.

 And for justice to be perfect, we must submit ourselves to that same justice.
 Except we've got a problem, don't we?
-Because God has already declared us guilty, and the judgment that we deserve is death.
+Because God has already declared us guilty and the judgment that we deserve is death.

-Yet because of God's love for us and his perfect justice, God's son, Jesus Christ, appeared.
-And by sacrificing himself in his death on a cross, he took the punishment from us onto himself.
+Yet, because of God's love for us and his perfect justice, God's son, Jesus Christ appeared and by sacrificing himself in his death on a cross, he took the punishment from us onto himself.

-[16:21] He paid the wage that rightfully belonged to us.
-The result of that is salvation, the free gift of eternal life to all who want it.
+[16:17] He paid the wage that rightfully belonged to us. the result of that is salvation, the free gift of eternal life to all who want it.